holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 [Translation Section 1]: <> (Section 1 Begin)

-# Chapter 11 Appendix - Additional Information, Common Questions & Toubleshooting
+# Chapter 11 Appendix - Additional Information, Common Questions & Troubleshooting

 ### Holos Backup System

 Holos contains a backup system that automatically creates backups of user data in a folder alongside the saved user data files.
 This folder is located inside the Holos data folder.
 To read instructions on how to access the [Holos data folder, click here](#how-to-find-the-holos-program-data-files).

 Inside the Holos data folder, you will find another folder called **backups**.
-This backups folder contains up to **5** backups of your data at any given time.
+This backups folder contains up to **5** backups of your data at any time.

 <br>
 <p align="center">